Turkey defies EU pressure to shut border, says to host migration summit

 His comments will revive memories of the 2015-16 migrant crisis, when more than one million people, mostly fleeing war and poverty in the Middle East and Asia, reached the EU via Turkey and Greece, boosting support for far-right parties.
 Greek military vehicles and soldiers on foot continued on Tuesday to patrol along the wire and steel fence that separates the Kastanies crossing from Turkey's border post at Pazarkule.

 Greek officials said the 52 migrants arrested from Monday to Tuesday included Syrians, Afghans and Iranians.
-SUMMIT
+Ankara says Greece's stance violates the migrants' human rights.
+It has also accused Greek forces of shooting dead four migrants on the border, a claim Athens strongly denies.

+On Tuesday Turkey's migration authority said it had filed two applications to the European Court of Human Rights regarding one migrant it says was killed by Greek forces and a family it said was pushed back from the border.
+More lawsuits are being prepared on behalf of migrants whose rights have been violated, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)